 They get you up to your roof and get to other high points safely.
 They also help you perform other rig maintenance, like washing the windows, repairing seals, and sweeping off slide-outs.

-They are also useful for carrying your bikes, scooters, and even camp chairs.
+They are also useful for carrying your bikes, scooters, and even camping chairs.
 So, a solid, heavy-duty ladder is an essential piece of RV equipment.

 If you are planning on getting onto the roof itself, you will also want to check the owner’s manual to see how much your roof can hold.